If you are wondering what is a responsible tourist, and how you can creative a positive impact while you travel, you are at the right place!

-As a world traveler, I feel that my mission is to constantly search for better alternatives and to learn how to make better choices at each place I visit.
+As a world traveler, I feel that my mission is to be a Responsible Tourist and to constantly search for better alternatives and to learn how to make better choices at each place I visit.

 Recently we have been seeing more information being shared about tourism’s negative impact and over-tourism has become a global problem.